julianolmb/dungeons_and_dishes/README.md

 # dungeons_and_dishes
-My hobby webpage for the developer academy.
+My inicial website for the developer academy.